vividos/RemotePhotoTool/Sourcecode.md

 - Fix cppcheck errors and doxygen warnings
 - Compile all project with /analyze and fix all warnings
 - Run all unit tests and fix all errors
-- Use Coverity to find even more warnings and fix them
+- Use SonarCloud build to find and fix even more bugs
 - Test built .msi setup if it installs properly
 - Do a short smoke test with available cameras
 - Fix all errors, check them in and push all changes